santosomar/csaf/sandbox/csaf_2_0/csaf_2_0_json.md

 section of the TC's web page (<https://www.oasis-open.org/committees/csaf/ipr.php>).

-Organization of CSAF CVRF
+Organization of CSAF 2.0
 -------------------------

-The specification is split into seven chapters.
+The specification is split into seven initial chapters.

 Terminology
 -----------